jasonwoodard/rustbelt/docs/rust-belt-test-plan.md

 - Itinerary covers stores from Cleveland through Buffalo only.
 - No duplicates from earlier days.
 - Final stop is the Buffalo hotel with feasible slack.

 ---

+### Store hours

+Include at least one store whose `openHours` do not cover the predicted arrival time (e.g., closed for lunch).
+After solving each day, verify that:
+- The solver skips stores closed on the target day or outside their hours.
+- All visited stops have `arrive`/`depart` times within one of their open windows.

+---